 The pandemic has accelerated the move from in-person, brick-and-mortar interactions to remote, digital interactions.
-And so, what is our Digital Transformation journey will look like, and where do we start?
+And so, we have to ask ourselves what our Digital Transformation journey will look like, and where do we start?
 Each transformation journey needs to be tailored to the organization’s aspiration, industry, blockers, digital literacy, technology, and the like.
 Harnessing Digital Disruption comprises a deep dive into this question.

-The following core elements that are common to most road maps:
+The following core elements that are common to most Digital Transformations:

 Digital transformation is about simplifying the customer experience by removing waste and hassle, and by getting closer and closer to satisfying the customer’s needs.
 We also call these ‘jobs to be done’ – each customer ‘hires’ our product or service to do a job for them.

 For example, I hire my local baseball team to provide my teenage son and I with one-on-one time together at the ball park, during which we bond, eat hot dogs and build memories.
-Website hassles, long line ups at the hot dog stand, and difficulty getting into and out of the ball park all detract from our experience.
+Ticket hassles, long line ups at the hot dog stand, and difficulty getting into and out of the ball park all detract from our experience.
 Focusing our digital efforts on removing this hassles connects us directly to the customer – a core element of any digital transformation.
 As you begin your journey, you need to put yourself in the shoes of the customer who is hiring your company and figure out what hassles they may experience that you can remove.

 Digitizing customer journeys, for example, requires connecting with external partners including technology providers, data aggregators, platforms, utilities, and regulators.
 Do our legacy systems enable such connectivity?
 Often they lack the necessary APIs and microsystems to connect with other internal systems, let alone external partners.